Germany debates World War II memorial for Poland | DW | 03.07.2019

 Supporters and critics of a Berlin memorial to commemorate Polish victims of World War II debate how to honor those killed by the Nazi regime.
 Some question if national monuments are the best way to remember the past.

 In central Berlin, there is no shortage of memorials commemorating the victims of the Nazi dictatorship and the war unleashed by the Third Reich.
-In addition to the Memorial to the Murdered Jews of Europe, monuments to the Sinti and Roma, to persecuted homosexuals as well as a Soviet memorial are all located near the Reichstag building.
+In addition to the Memorial to the Murdered Jews of Europe, monuments to the Sinti and Roma and to persecuted homosexuals, as well as a Soviet memorial, are all located near the Reichstag building.

 Read more: Poland's forgotten victims of Nazism